The power of Google, with more than four billion users of the search engine around the world, is now unquestionable.

 The costs of legal action mean not every business has the funds to bring a defamation action.
 Additionally, the owner who brings such an action will need to demonstrate actual loss or harm as a result of the negative review.

 This article takes a closer look at what options are available to a business the subject of a bad Google review.
-You should always seek the guidance of experienced lawyers with specialist knowledge in this area, such as Felicio Law Firm, before embarking on a defamation action over a negative Google review.
+You should always seek the guidance of experienced central coast family lawyers with specialist knowledge in this area, such as Felicio Law Firm, before embarking on a defamation action over a negative Google review.

 How does defamation work in relation to Google reviews?